 Meet the people who run Dragon School's artistic direction & program strategy.
 Some of them paint and design, some run the business affairs and outreach and some do all three.
 They all contribute a tremendous amount to the success of DS.

 Luke Dragon (林路漫) founded Dragon School and he taught the Oakland Chinatown community how to paint 99 dragons.
 Luke is both a teacher and a life-long student.
 He is a not a "gentrifier".
-Luke immigrated from Guangdong.
-He has lived in many places including Beijing, Berkeley, SF, NY, Chicago and most Chinatowns across America.
+Luke immigrated from Guangdong and he likes to freestyle-rap in Cantonese and Mandarin.
+He has lived in many places including Vancouver, Riverside, Berkeley, Chicago, Florida and most Chinatowns across America.
 Luke has several unfinished walls along Grant Ave. in San Francisco.

 Andy is the Art Director and lead artist at Dragon School and a founding member.
 He organizes the participants on painting new murals and he maintains the ones already painted.
 When Andy is not painting with Dragon School, he is a graphic designer and artist.
 He is the most serene of the Dragon School team.
 Andy is an Oakland native.

 Sage is an entrepreneur and producer of contemporary urban art and is the Executive Director of Dragon School.
 Sage supports many local initiatives that include non-profit companies and programs focused around adolescents and teens using art as a means of expression.
-When he's not chasing art, he consults for businesses on marketing strategy and creative implementation.
+When he's not chasing art, he consults with businesses on marketing strategy and creative implementation via Local Edition MKTG.

 Chris (Omael) has been working with the youth of Oakland, and specifically Chinatown since he moved here 10 years ago from Los Angeles.
 He's spent the last decade living in Oakland's Chinatown and teaches third grade students.
 Although he is experienced with spraypaint, just like the students, he is focused on learning how to improve his paintings.
 Omael-One has recently moved but is still on the advisory committee.